corsonr/cheat-sheets/git-pull-request.md

-Here are a few step to create a pull request.
+Here are a few steps to create a pull request.

 # 1. Fork a repo